makersacademy/shop-manager-challenge/tables_design.md

 ```
 # EXAMPLE

-1. Can one accounts have many posts?
+1. Can one item have many orders?
+NO
+2. Can one order have many items?
 YES
-2. Can one posts have many accounts?
-NO

 -> Therefore,
--> An account HAS MANY posts
+-> An order HAS MANY items
--> An post BELONGS TO an account
+-> An item BELONGS TO an order

--> Therefore, the foreign key is on the posts table.
+-> Therefore, the foreign key is on the items table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*